Azure/Enterprise-Scale-for-AVS/hcx/netextconsiderations.md

 1. **Network Traffic Expectations** - Make sure customer has clear understanding of traffic patterns within customer's network.
     - Will this create asymmetrical traffic?
-2. **Stateful Firewalls** - Determine if they exist in potential HCX MON path, this includes traffic within AVS, back to on-premises, and to Native Azure VNETs.
+2. **Stateful Firewalls** - Determine if they exist in potential HCX MON paths, this includes traffic within AVS, back to on-premises, and to Native Azure VNETs.
 3. **Unicast Reverse Path Forwarding (uRPF)** - uRPF is a security feature in VMware NSX-T that prevents IP packets from being passed to your router with forged source IP addresses.
 It helps to avoid spoofed source IP address attacks in which packets are sent with random source IP addresses.
 Packets will be rejected if the routing table interfaces are different.
 It is set to *strict* by default.
 4. **Policy Routes** - Should be emptied out to avoid asymmetrical paths while enabling MON.
 This will force HCX to default to the local NSX-T T1 gateway first.